whitneyburton/portfolios/students/1606-front/maryjane-valade/20160805-maryjane-valade-m1.md

 Coming into Turing I knew that I would learn about HTML, CSS, and Javascript so that I could begin to make web applications and I was excited to see how all these languages could be applied.
 I had some familiarity with HTML and CSS from many years ago but did not know what to expect with Javascript.
 I did not have any specific goals beyond learning how to be in school again, how to be successful in the program, and to keep my mind open to all the new information I knew was to come.

-As the weeks went on, I made an effort to apply my design skills towards a high level of styling projects when applicable.
-I also became determined to learn not only the concepts behind JS but how to write this new language.
-I am becoming more proficient but still feel that I have a long way to go.
+As the weeks went on, I became determined to learn not only the concepts behind JS but how to write this new language.
+I also made an effort to apply my design skills towards a high level of styling projects when applicable.
+I am becoming more proficient with JS but still feel that I have a long way to go.

 ### End of Module Assessment

-(Notes & scores from your assessment rubric)
+Progression/Completion: 3
+Developer is able to implement solutions at the speed of a junior developer.
+JavaScript Style: 3
+Developer solves problems with a balance between conciseness and clarity and often extracts logical components.
+Workflow: 3
+Developer demonstrates comfort with their tools and makes some use of keyboard shortcuts.
+Collaboration: 3
+Developer lays out their thinking before attacking a problem and integrates feedback through the process.

 ### Work